 What is NCSS?

-NCSS is organised by academic staff, alumni and students of the School of Information Technologies.
-The school is completely residential, with all students staying with NCSS staff in full-board accommodation provided by The Women's College, within the main Camperdown campus of The University of Sydney.
+NCSS is organised by the Australian Computing Academy at the University of Sydney.
+The school is completely residential, with all students staying with NCSS staff in full-board accommodation provided on campus.

-The cost of NCSS is heavily subsidised by our sponsors, allowing us to make the cost per student approximately $440 in 2017.
+The cost of NCSS is heavily subsidised by our sponsors, allowing us to make the cost per student $500 in 2021.